taataa/tapspace/docs/api/v2/index.md

 ## [tapspace](#tapspace).[interaction](#tapspaceinteraction).[RealignView](#tapspaceinteractionrealignview)(viewport, options)

 Re-align the viewport on resize.
-Keeps the viewport center at the same position relative to the space.
+Keeps the viewport anchor at the same position relative to the space.
-Pan the viewport during the resize so that the center stays fixed to the same space point.
+Pan the viewport during the resize so that the anchor stays fixed to the same position in space.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>